conradakunga/Blog/_posts/2024-12-04-removing-items-from-a-priority-queue.md

 var success = spyQueue.Remove("James Bond", out var removedSpy, out var removedPriority);
 ```

 This is because the removal might fail - for example if you had a typo in the element that you are trying to remove, in which case the element to remove does not exist.
-In that scenario `success` would return `false`.
+In that scenario, `success` would return `false`.

 Happy hacking!